The Perils of not Taking Travel Insurance

 Flight Cancellation or Delay

-Nothing can be more heart wrenching than the flight to your favorite destination getting delayed.
+Nothing can be more heart wrenching than the flight to your favourite destination getting delayed.
 But if you are insured, then you would be reimbursed for any flight delay of more than 12 hours than the actual departure time.
 You would also be compensated for any unplanned accommodation, which you have to take up due to the delay.

 Growing Medical Costs

 You must be aware that any medical treatment in the West can wreak havoc on your entire bank balance.
-You will have to meet entire medical expense and hospitalization costs on your own.
+You will have to meet the entire medical expense and hospitalization costs on your own.
 Any medical care can turn out to be financially overwhelming for you.
 A travel insurance policy will ensure that you don’t have to bear the whole medical expense on your own.
 Even the ambulance costs will be borne by the insurer.

 Emergency Repatriation Costs

 In case of a disastrous event like death, there might not be any support for repatriation or emergency medical evacuation.
 This will involve a lot of time and financial efforts from your end.
 But if you have a travel insurance policy in place, then you will not need to worry about it.
 Your insurer will compensate you for the same.
-For example - you can buy HDFC Ergo Travel Insurance policy to get yourself covered from such exigencies.
+For example - you can buy Travel Insurance policy to get yourself covered from such exigencies.

 Bear the Loss of Passport or Luggage

 At any time during the trip if you lose your baggage and belongings, then you will have to bear the cost of acquiring a new passport and the cost of replacing your belongings.
-You will end up bearing the actual loss plus spend extra amount to replace the same.
+You will end up bearing the actual loss plus spend an extra amount to replace the same.
 If you are insured, then you will be indemnified for any such loss.

 Travelling overseas alone without getting individual travel insurance is not a great decision.
 You cannot enjoy a holiday with a callous attitude towards your own safety and well-being.
 With a travel insurance policy, you merely need to pay a small amount of premium, and you are set for your vacation ahead.